oyenamit/fat-free-firefox/README.md

 The extension can also be used to disable features that users may find unnecessary or just plain annoying:
 1. New search behavior in location bar (introduced in Firefox 43)
-2. Push Notifications by websites (new feature to be introduced soon in Firefox)
+2. Push Notifications by websites (introduced in Firefox 44)
 3. Pocket
 4. Firefox Hello
 5. Reader View